Tree Preservation Orders and works to trees in a conservation area

 What is a tree preservation order (TPO)?

-A Tree Preservation Order (TPO) is put in place to preserve single or groups of trees which are acknowledged amenity value.
+A Tree Preservation Order (TPO) is put in place to preserve single or groups of trees which have acknowledged amenity value.
 This means that the trees are protected to maintain the natural beauty of a place or area.
 A TPO can also be put in place if the tree provides habitat to wildlife.

 The following works to trees protected by TPOs are not permitted unless we are able to provide you with written consent: